Orienting undirected phylogenetic networks: Preliminaries

-\leo{We emphasize that we do \leoo{not} allow parallel edges or parallel arcs in (directed or undirected) networks.
-Note, however, that replacing directed arcs of a directed network by undirected edges and suppressing the former root may create parallel edges.
-We do not consider this case explicitly for simplicity and because it can be dealt with easily.
-Indeed, more than one pair of parallel edges is not possible, and if there is exactly one pair, then one of these edges needs to be subdivided with the root \yukim{to obtain an orientation}.}
+We emphasize that we do not allow parallel edges or parallel arcs in (undirected and directed) phylogenetic networks.
+However, replacing directed arcs of a directed phylogenetic network by undirected edges and suppressing the root may create parallel edges.
+We do not consider this case explicitly because it can be dealt with easily.
+In particular, if an undirected phylogenetic network has more than one pair of parallel edges, it cannot be oriented; since the oriented phylogenetic network would contain either a pair of parallel arcs \remiee{or a directed cycle of length~$2$}.
+If there is exactly one pair of parallel edges, then, for the same reason, one of these edges needs to be subdivided with the root to obtain an orientation.

-\leooo{We now define ``generators'' of directed and undirected networks which will be important in Sections~\ref{sec:RootingBlobs} and~\ref{sec:PuttingBlobsTogether} and may have parallel edges/arcs as well as loops.} \leoo{A subtree of an (un)directed network is \emph{pendant} if it can be disconnected from the network by deleting a single edge/arc and it is called \emph{trivial} if it consists of a single leaf.} \remie{The \emph{generator} $G(N)$ of an undirected network $N$ with reticulation number at least~2 is the \leooo{multi-graph} obtained by removing all pendant subtrees (including pendant leaves) and suppressing the resulting degree-2 \leoo{vertices}. \leoo{Similarly, the \emph{generator} $G(N)$ of a directed} network $N$ is the directed \leooo{multi-graph} obtained by removing all pendant subtrees and suppressing the resulting \leoo{vertices} with indegree-1 and outdegree-1.
-The \leoo{edges/arcs of a} generator are called \emph{sides}.}